-Find the best moment in life to take out life cover and get more value for your money.
+Why finding the best moment to take out cover will get you more value for your money.

 What’s the benefit of getting cover sooner rather than later?